-3. Use a black stick, or the connector pull tab if present, to carefully loosen and disconnect the optical drive flex cable connector.
+3. Remove the two screws, shown, then use a black stick, or the connector pull tab if present, to carefully loosen and disconnect the optical drive flex cable connector.

 4. Lift up on the optical drive at its rear and remove.